rohmad-st/Yii2AngularJs/README.md

-Simple CRUD Yii2 AngularJs
+Simple CRUD Yii2 and AngularJs
 ==========================================================

-Aplikasi CRUD sederhana yang dibangun dengan PHP Framework Yii2 dan Javascript Framework AngularJs
+Simple CRUD application built with PHP Framework Yii2 and Javascript Framework AngularJs.

-Aplikasi ini menggunakan prinsip IoC(Inversion Of Control) atau Dependency Injection, Repository Pattern dan SOLID pattern (masih diteliti kebenarannya :D).
+These applications use the IoC (Inversion Of Control) or Dependency Injection and Repository Pattern.

 DIRECTORY STRUCTURE
 -------------------